 In 1993, the company was purchased by Buffalo residents Randy and Ted Marks.
 At that time, the business had greatly expanded and had outgrown its old location.
 The company was relocated to its current address at 100 River Rock Drive in Buffalo.

 The Original Fowler's Chocolate Company, Inc. proudly distributes its products through seven retail store locations in western New York.
 In addition to availablity in our retail outlets, Fowler's Chocolates products are available for Corporate Gifts, as well as Fundraising for any individual or organization.

-All Fowler's chocolates begin as seeds from the cacao tree, the Theobromo Cacao - a Greek phrase that means, not surprisingly, "food of the gods."
+All chocolate and cocoa powder that Fowler's purchases to make their confections begins as seeds from the cacao tree, the Theobromo Cacao - a Greek phrase that means, not surprisingly, "food of the gods."
 The seeds (or beans) of this tree are shelled and degermed to produce cacao butter and cacao solids.

 From the time the company was founded in 1910 by Joseph A. Fowler, through its present ownership by the Marks family, Fowler's has proudly attributed its success to the uncompromising quality of its chocolate products and its relentless pursuit of excellence in service.

 The rights of children around the globe and the working conditions from which we receive our ingredients is of the utmost importance to us, and we will continue to carefully monitor our sources.